 When the first Serbian Archbishop Sava returned from a lengthy journey in eastern lands, a tragedy happened in the area of contemporary Bulgaria – the exhausted and sick pilgrim died.

-His nephew – King of Serbia Stefan Vladislav – ordered to build a monastery in honor of Archbishop and this monastery was built in the valley of Mileševa River in the time period between 1234 and 1236.
+His nephew – King of Serbia Stefan Vladislav – ordered to build a monastery in honor of the Archbishop and this monastery was built in the valley of Mileševa River in the time period between 1234 and 1236.

 Remains of Archbishop Sava were buried here and soon after he was canonized.
 Relics of Saint Sava were removed and publicly burned by Ottoman Turks in 1594.
 Nevertheless cult of Saint Sava has been an important factor uniting the Serbian nation throughout the Middle Ages and the Ottoman occupation.

 Centre of knowledge

 In spite of the presence of Ottoman Turks the monastery persisted and was an important factor bringing enlightenment to the Serbian nation.
 The monastery was first burned down by Ottomans in 1459 and restored soon after.

 In 1544 here was established Mileševa printing house, although printing started here in 1518 – 1519.
 By that time Mileševa Monastery was quite rich and influential institution.
 Until 1557 here were printed several books of religious content – so-called srbulja.
 These were liturgical books that were written in the Serbo-Slavonic language: a written language of Serbs until the early 19th century.
 These were the first printed Serbian books.

 Here was located also one of the first schools in Serbia.